 stainless bowl of flour with a metal scoop on a black and white striped dish towel with bowls of oil, yeast and salt

 Layering of Ingredients.
-As with any good homemade bread dough, order matters.
-Actually the most important rule to remember is:
+As with any good home-baked bread recipe, order matters.

-Keep the salt separated from the yeast.
+Keep the salt separated from the yeast

 Salt slows the action of the yeast keeping it from fermenting.